In attack that shocks quiet Oman, gunmen kill 6 and wound dozens more at a Shiite mosque

 At least 28 people were wounded in the shooting, Omani police added, among them officers and medics.
 The mosque was packed with worshippers holding special prayers on the eve of the Shiite mourning festival of Ashoura, which marks the 7th century martyrdom of the Prophet Mohammed's grandson, Hussein, at Karbala in modern-day Iraq.

 Pakistan identified four of the dead as its citizens.
-Nearly 2 million migrants, mostly from South Asia, help power Oman's economy by filling low-skilled jobs in construction and other fields.
+Nearly 2 million migrants, many from Pakistan and elsewhere in South Asia, help power Oman's economy by filling low-skilled jobs in construction and other fields.

-Analysts described the rare shooting as the latest example that the Islamic State, after losing its territory in Iraq and Syria some five years ago, is returning to international acts of militancy.
+Analysts described the rare shooting as the latest example that the Islamic State, after losing its territory in Iraq and Syria some five years ago, is seeking to strike farther afield.

-"It makes them more resilient in some ways," Zelin said of the strategy shift, citing the deadly attack in March on a Moscow concert hall and other bombings across Afghanistan and Pakistan.
-"It's part of their reorganization from being a group with most of its actions in Iraq and Syria to using their resources in a global network."
+"It's part of their reorganization from being a group with most of its actions in Iraq and Syria to using their resources in a global network," Zelin said, citing the deadly attack in March on a Moscow concert hall and other bombings claimed by the group's regional affiliate, Islamic State Khorasan, across Afghanistan and Pakistan.
+"It makes them more resilient in some ways."

 The U.S. Embassy in Muscat issued a security alert, warning citizens to “stay vigilant.”